hsiuhsiu/cb-mpc-go-exp/README.md

 - `make tidy-check` ensures `go.mod` and `go.sum` stay clean by running `go mod tidy` and failing on diffs.
 - `make clean` removes all generated build artefacts, including the local cb-mpc build directory.
 - Tool shims bootstrap pinned Go and `golangci-lint` toolchains automatically and keep separate caches per environment flavour (`*-host` vs `*-docker`) so you can switch between native macOS and Linux container runs without manual cleanup.
 Export `CBMPC_USE_DOCKER=1` to run the same workflow inside the dev container.
-- The Dockerfiles under `docker/` mirror the tooling used in CI, allowing local validation via `docker build -f docker/dev.Dockerfile .`.
+- The `Dockerfile` mirrors the tooling used in CI, allowing local validation via `docker build .`.

 ## Continuous integration